Communication situations are any kind of situation in which communication takes place.

 Having conversations with co-workers can be tricky for newcomers, but if you remain friendly and honest with them, you’re likely to be met with the same cordiality.
 Here are some general tips for better conversations with colleagues:

-• Choose the right channel of communication — For example, if you require quick help, it’s better to approach a colleague face-to-face than send a formal email.
-On the other hand, if you’re planning a birthday gift for a co-worker, you might want to create a private Pumble channel where the team can discuss the gift in private without looking suspicious while whispering around the office;
+• Choose the right channel of communication.
+If you require quick help, it’s better to approach a colleague face-to-face than send a formal email.
+On the other hand, if you’re planning a gift for a co-worker, you could create a private Pumble channel where the team can discuss the gift in private without looking suspicious whispering around.

-• Be considerate of co-workers — Respect your colleagues’ time and energy and don’t disturb them unnecessarily.
-For example, if a co-worker posts a message in a public channel and you have a follow-up question that concerns only you, don’t clutter the main view of the channel but start a thread from the message where you can discuss the issue without disturbing others with notifications.
+• Be considerate of co-workers.
+Respect your colleagues’ time and energy and don’t disturb them unnecessarily.
+Don’t clutter the main view of a communication channel — start a thread from the message where you can discuss the issue without disturbing others with notifications.

 Conversations between employees and superiors

-Conversations between employees and their superiors, such as managers, are conversations between two or more professionals who are NOT in the same hierarchy level in the organization’s structure.
+Conversations between employees and their superiors, such as managers, are conversations between two or more professionals who are not on the same hierarchy level in the organization’s structure.

-The subject of the conversation may also be formal or informal, depending on the situation — however, considering that the two individuals do not belong to the same hierarchy level, the subject and context of the conversation are more likely to be formal.
+The subject of the conversation may also be formal or informal, depending on the situation.
+However, considering that they do not belong to the same hierarchy level, the subject and context of the conversation are more likely to be formal.

-The pediatricians arrive shortly, and they engage in a quick discussion.
+The team arrives shortly, and they engage in a quick discussion.

 This is another case when a written conversation leads to a face-to-face verbal conversation.